elianamusser/exploration/doc/ErrorHandling.md

 		room #s the same: exception
-		either room isn't in the building: exception the rooms already have a corridor: exception
+		either room isn't in the building: exception the rooms already have a corridor: exception reduce code repetition: i'm checking a condition and doing the same if statement
+	- m

 	assert postconditions:
 		every index of inputData is initialized with a valid int